 During the hiring process, ask yourself, will the candidate fit in with your team and culture?
 Do they seem like they can handle the pressure?
 These are the types of things you need to keep in the back of your mind.

-1. Why did you choose (a specific healthcare industry) as a profession?
+1. Why did you choose (insert dentistry, optometry, or veterinary medicine) as a profession?

 This question is the staple “why” question, but it is more tailored towards the individual.
 By asking this question, you will gain greater insight in terms of who the candidate is, and more importantly, what motivates them.
 Working in the healthcare industry requires immense passion and dedication, so look for signs of this in the stories they tell.